Kerstin Anderson: Early life and education

+Career

+The national tour of The Sound of Music began in September 2015.
 Reviews of Anderson's performances as Maria were strongly positive.
 Jordan Riefe of The Hollywood Reporter wrote, "Her crisp, clear soprano voice isn’t the strongest in the cast, but Anderson makes a fine fit for the tricky role."
 Margaret Gray of the Los Angeles Times commented, "Anderson takes charge with a spirit so joyful, a physicality so lithe and coltish, and a soprano so flawlessly soaring, that only Frau Schraeder ... could possibly resist her charm."
 Tim Smith of The Baltimore Sun agreed: "She shines right from her first scene....
 She is ... persuasive an actor, effortlessly connecting with the children and making Maria's spiritual struggle register.
 She is especially adept at conveying Maria's gradual falling in love with von Trapp".
 In Variety, Bob Verini commented that Anderson has a "natural glow (though she ... seems to have no control over her hands)".
+The tour ended in July 2017.
+For the role, she was nominated in 2017 for the IRNE Award: Large Theater: Best Visiting Actress.